yxw2014/php-asio/README.md

 * PHP-CPP and this extension **MUST** be built with the same version of PHP source code.
 * Do not use the 2.0.0 release of PHP-CPP.
 Use the GitHub master branch instead.
 See [here](https://cismon.net/2017/09/19/PHP-CPP-bug-which-causes-memory-leak/) for details.
 * Write your own cmake script if you want to build it on Windows.
 Now PHP-CPP officially supports Windows, which makes things easier.
 * It is strongly recommended that you use the latest stable version of libboost.
 I once used version 1.55, but it does not work well with PHP, sometimes you may get some absurd segfaults which are not fixable.
 Version 1.63 works fine.
-And perhaps you should do the same with your compiler.

 ## 3. Documentation